Monnus/Monnus/README.md

 have the ability to self-train for new projects and technologies.
 Short story:

-I am proud of the team collaboration assignment I did with my team at Code-Tribe.
-It was a Blockchain project called “Docufy” its purpose was to scan and create a digital fingerprint of any document.
-Serving as digital verification, then send that digital fingerprint to all nodes around the world.
-This application was intended to eliminate all counterfeits/false documentation.
 I also created my own website, which was a demo for a hotel web application adding to it a database using (firebase.js) and design libraries such as( MUI) etc.
 Finally, I successfully completed my course at Code-tribe and graduated In November 2022.
 The role/positision I am aming for I believe I am a perfect fit because I will ensure digital products